Selected lights for bicycle night riding

-Lights were famous for dying mid-ride, which obviously poses a problem when you are in a forest.
+Lights were famous for dying mid-ride, which poses a problem when you are in a forest.

-Thanks to modern bicycle lighting technology, riders can put their trust in a halogen or LED light, and feel confident it won’t let them down.
-Not only are they surprisingly bright, they consume significantly less power than old varieties.
+Thanks to modern bicycle lighting technology, riders can put their trust in a halogen or LED light and feel confident it won't let them down.
+Not only are they surprisingly bright, but they also consume significantly less power than old varieties.